AB 2147: Expedited expungement for former fire crew members

 - No life sentence.

-- Has not been sentenced for escape from a secure perimeter or for walk-away from a non-secure facility within the last 10 years.
+- No sentence for escape from a secure perimeter or for walk-away from a non-secure facility within the last 10 years.

 - No conviction for arson.

 - Validated active or inactive prison gang member or associate.